webpack --env prod

 A relative

-will resolve relative to the current context of the containing module.
+matchResourcewill resolve relative to the current context of the containing module.

-instead of the original resource.
+When a matchResource is set, it will be used to match with the module.rules instead of the original resource.
 This can be useful if further loaders should be applied to the resource, or if the module type needs to be changed.
-It's also displayed in the stats and used for matching Rule.issuer
+It's also displayed in the stats and used for matching Rule.issuer and test in splitChunks.

 Example: